slatedocs/slate/source/index.html.md

 **Ping/Pong**

 To confirm your connection, send a <span style="color:red"> ping </span> request.
-Add an optional <span style="color:red"> uuid </span> if you want to track across specific channels.
+Ping has an optional uuid field for correlating multiple pongs to multiple pings.

 <aside class="success"> {"event": "ping"} should return {"event":"pong"} </aside>